autocommitter-dude/automatting-stuff/AUTOCOMMITTER.md

-Otters have a favorite rock they use to break open food.
+Sea otters hold hands when they sleep to avoid drifting apart.